-A: Fjällräven is a swedish term for arctic fox, besides that an outdoor gear creator company, our main sponsor.
+A: Fjällräven is a Swedish term for arctic fox, besides that, an outdoor gear manufacturing company, our main sponsor.

 More than 50 years serving nature

-A: No, much more a trekking experience to revive the traditions of wandering with backpack in Hungary.
+A: No, much more!
+It is a trekking experience to revive the traditions of multiple day trekking in Hungary.

-A: Every moment you can spend with nature and at the same time with yourself is a real gift.
-Enter into nature for several nights is such an elementary experience which not only gives you physical and spiritual, but mental rejuvenation.
+A: Every moment you can spend in nature and at the same time with yourself is a real gift.
+Entering into nature for several nights is such an elemental experience which not only gives you physical and spiritual, but mental rejuvenation.
 Not to mention that it is a huge party and a continuous sport in the best gym!
 You can see amazing places, scenic, protected landscapes of our country.

 A: You, your old and new friends.
-We hope we can provide a memorable summer adventure to adventurous people.
+We hope we can provide a memorable summer experience to adventurous people.

-A: Yes, it can happen because recordings may be done during the event.
+A: Yes, it is possible, recordings may be done during the event.

-A: Yes.The important thing is that the routes and the campsites are fixed for each day, and only for the current hike day.
+A: Yes.The important thing is that the routes and the campsites are fixed for each day, but everyone can do the trek at their own pace.

 A: It is not a competition.
-But we give all the performers a sew.
+But we give all participants a little gift at completion.